-Effective 1 April 2018, the Company has applied Ind AS 115 'Revenue from contracts with customers' which establishes a comprehensive framework for determining whether, how much and when revenue is to be recognised.
+Effective 1 April 2018, the Company has applied Ind AS 115 Revenue from contracts with customers', using the cumulative catch-up transition method, which establishes a comprehensive framework for determining whether, how much and when revenue is to be recognised.
 The adoption of the standard did not have any material impact to the financial statements of the Company.

-The Company, in its contracts with customers, promises to transfer distinct services rendered in the form of healthcare (transaction processing and revenue cycle management).
+The Company, in its contracts with customers, promises to transfer distinct services rendered either in the form of contact centre and transaction processing services.

 Each distinct service, results in a simultaneous benefit to the corresponding customer.
 Also, the Company has an enforceable right to payment from the customer for the performance completed to date.
 Revenue from unit price based contracts is measured by multiplying the units of output delivered with the agreed transaction price per unit while in case of time and material based contracts, revenue is the product of the efforts expended and the agreed transaction price per unit.
-The Company continually reassesses the estimated discounts, rebates, price concessions, refund, credits, incentives, performance bonuses, etc., (variable consideration) aganist each performance obligation each reporting period and recgnises changes to estimated variable consideration as changes to the transaction price (i.e., revenue) of the apllicable performance obligation.
+The Company continually reassesses the estimated discounts, rebates, price concessions, refund, credits, incentives, performance bonuses, etc., (variable consideration) aganist each performance obligation each reporting period and recgnises changes to estimated variable consideration as changes to the transaction price (i.e., revenue) of the applicable performance obligation.